AndrecodeInBrackets/Learning-Python/6 - Comments and Indentation.md

 # This one's short!

 # Comments
-Comments in python help programmers know what parts of a code do and don't do anything to the code!
+Comments in python help programmers know what parts of a code do and don't!
 They are just aesthetic codeblocks!

 # How to Make Comments?
 To make a comment in your Python file, use `#` and then put a space (to be readable) and then write everything you want.